Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 You might be wondering where this three-year-old learned to spell (the article conveniently omits this).

-But the thing that jumped out at me was that a woman with an English degree and 20 years’ experience as a story analyst didn’t think to try this experiment with her child, and instead, brought the child to a stranger to provide ideas.
+But the thing that jumped out at me was that a woman with an English degree and 20 years’ experience as a story analyst had not thought to try this incredibly simple experiment with her child, and instead, brought the child to a stranger to provide ideas.

 Seems to me that anyone with an English degree would easily think to put Scrabble tiles before their preschooler for this experiment, or at least print letters on pieces of paper off a notepad.